 Kanchenjunga Circuit Trek is one of the most famous treks in Nepal.
 Every year thousands of trekkers hike to Kanchenjunga Circuit Trek.

-Kanchenjunga Circuit Trek is a restricted trekking area.
-So to trek in Kanchenjunga area, you need a local guide and at least 2 trekkers to obtain necessary permits to trek through Kanchenjunga.
+It is a restricted trekking area.
+So, to trek in Kanchenjunga, you need a local guide and at least 2 trekkers to collect necessary permits.

-Kanchenjunga Circuit trek is not as popular as Everest Base Camp Trek or Annapurna Base Camp Trek.
+Kanchenjunga Circuit trek is less popular than Everest Base Camp Trek or Annapurna Base Camp Trek.
 That means it is not crowded and still remote.
-So you can experience remote Nepali cultures, foods and lifestyle in its traditional form while trekking in Kanchenjunga area.
+And, you can experience remote Nepali cultures, foods, and lifestyle in its traditional form during this trek.

-Kanchenjunga trek is tea-house trek.
-Tea-house treks have small lodges with minimum variety of food and lodges that come along the trek route.
+Kanchenjunga trek is a tea-house trek.
+Tea-house treks have small lodges with least variety of food and lodges along the trek route.

-The word Kanchenjunga comes from Tibetan word referring to “Five great treasures in the snow”.
+The word Kanchenjunga comes from the Tibetan word referring to “Five great treasures in the snow”.
 This symbolizes its five peaks as gold, silver, precious stones, grain and holy scriptures.
 Mt.
-Kanchenjunga (8585m) is the world’s third highest peak making this trek route even more intriguing.
+Kanchenjunga (8,585 m) is the world’s third highest peak.

-Kanchenjunga is towards the far-eastern part of Nepal protected under the Kanchenjunga Conservation Area Project (2035 km2).
-The conservation area hosts several species such as impedance pheasant, shy dragon, snow leopard, black bear, red panda, etc.
+Kanchenjunga is towards the far-eastern part of Nepal protected under the Kanchenjunga Conservation Area Project.
+The conservation area hosts several species such as pheasant, dragon, snow leopard, black bear, red panda, etc.

 If you are someone seeking peace in nature, this route will be perfect for you.
 Popular for its remoteness, the trek was once a forbidden region and only opened for trekkers in 1988.

-So there are lesser trekkers hiking in Kanchenjunga area and plenty of wildlife and natural heritages.
-The natural heritages will mesmerize you throughout the journey with minimum human influence.
+So, there are lesser trekkers hiking in the Kanchenjunga area.
+And plenty of wildlife and natural heritage.
+The natural heritage will mesmerize you throughout the journey with least human influence.

-As the trek commences, you will witness the slow change in landscape bringing changes in vegetation and wildlife.
-This route encompasses Himalayan coniferous forests, alpine shrub, meadows and grasslands.
-This challenging adventure will give you plenty of adventurous and amazing memory to cherish for life time.
+As the trek commences, you will witness the slow change in the landscape.
+And a variation in vegetation and wildlife.
+This route encompasses Himalayan coniferous forests, alpine shrub, meadows, and grasslands.
+This challenging adventure gives you plenty of adventurous and amazing memory to cherish for lifetime.

-You can visit Kanchenjunga through two trek, either the Northern Base Camp or the Southern Base Camp.
-If you choose both in the same trip, it can be utterly difficult given the diversity and irregularity of its landscape.
+You can visit Kanchenjunga through two treks, either the Northern Base Camp or the Southern Base Camp.
+If you choose both on the same trip, it can be difficult given the diversity and irregularity of its landscape.